Author: Nathan Coulter <[email protected]>

 must pass along such an error.
 In order to maintain expected

-semantics and to maximize utility, [read]
+semantics for a blocking channel, and to maximize utility, read

-can use the return
+can use the return options dictionary to communicate additional

-options dictionary to communicate additional information when an error
+information when an error occurs.

 Specification

-When [read]
+When read

-and [gets]
+and gets

-dictionary under the path -result read
+return options dictionary either under the path -result read

 After such an error, the current access position in the channel is the position